scottcase3374/sudoku-solver/README.txt

+This project was created in 2016 and was for my wonderful children.

 The intent of this project is, to a large degree, to give my kids something to reference as they learn about programming.
 I can't teach them everything I know but I can give them things which I hope provide a useful range of